 Hawaii Psychology Licensure Requirements

-Three Steps to Becoming a Psychologist in Hawaii
+How to Become a Psychologist in Hawaii

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.

-2. Earn a PsyD or PhD in psychology.
+2. Earn a doctoral degree in psychology.

-1. Complete two years of supervised experience in your area of training.
+3. Complete two years of supervised experience in your area of training.

 Hawaii requires all new psychologists to complete two years (3,800 hours) of supervised experience before becoming licensed.
 The first year of this (1,900 hours) will be earned during your required predoctoral internship that you completed as part of your doctoral program.
 The remaining 1,900 hours must be earned from postdoctoral training (supervised postdoctoral experience or SPE) in a health service setting.
-During all of your supervised experience, you must receive supervision from a psychologist who is licensed, certified by the American Board of Professional Psychology, or registered with the National Register of Health Service Psychologists (if the supervisor’s degree was granted before 1970).
-Your supervisors will need to fill out forms documenting your supervised experience as part of your application to the Board.
+During this training, you must receive supervision from a psychologist who is licensed, certified by the American Board of Professional Psychology (ABPP), or registered with the National Register of Health Service Providers in Psychology (if the supervisor’s degree was granted before 1970).
+Your supervisors will need to complete the required forms documenting your supervised experience as part of your application.

-2. Submit your application to the Board.
+4. Submit your application to the Board.

 6. Receive your license from the Board.

 After the Board receives notification that you have passed the EPPP, they will notify you that you are eligible to receive your license.
 Before they will issue it, you will need to pay a licensing fee, which varies based on the date you are licensed.
 When you receive your license, you may begin practicing independently as a psychologist.

-To apply for licensure by examination waiver, diplomate, or senior psychologist, complete the pages on the Application for Licensure – Psychologist forms required for the type of licensure you are seeking.All applications must be accompanied by a $50 application fee.
+To apply for licensure by certificate, credential, or senior psychologist, complete the pages on the application forms required for the type of licensure you are seeking.All applications must be accompanied by a $50 application fee.
 Once your application has been reviewed and approved, you will need to pay an additional licensing fee (amount varies based on date) to obtain your license.

-Licensing Renewal and Continuing Professional Education Information
+License Renewal and Continuing Education

 To keep your Hawaii psychology license active, you will need to renew it by June 30 of every even-numbered year.
 Before you can renew your license, you will need to complete 18 hours of continuing education (CE) activities during each two-year renewal period.
 To count towards this requirement, CE activities must be approved by the APA, the Hawaii Psychological Association (HPA), or other state psychology associations.
 Once you have completed your CE hours, you can renew your license online through MyPVL.
 You will need to pay a fee of $278 each time you renew your license.

-Hawaii Psychology Jobs and Salary Information
+Hawaii Psychologist Jobs and Salary Information

-|Occupation||Number Employed||Average Annual Salary|
+|Occupation||Number Employed1||Average Annual Salary1|

-|Psychologists, All Other||110||$91,750|
+|Psychologists, All Other||130||$92,060|

-|Psychology Teachers, Postsecondary||N/A||$72,500|
+|Psychology Teachers, Postsecondary||200||$92,990|

 Frequently Asked Questions